Self-intersecting curves on a pair of pants and periodic orbits of Hamiltonian flows: Introduction

 \begin{fact}[Strict convexity, Theorem 2 in \cite{Kerkhoff_NielsenRealization}] Let $E_t$ be an earthquake path.
 Then if $c$ is a filling curve, the function $t\mapsto \ell_c(E_t(m))$ is a strictly convex function for any $m\in\teich_L(S)$. \end{fact}

 With these three results, we can prove Theorem \ref{thm : periodicity for teichmueller}.\\

-\begin{proof}[of Theorem \ref{thm : periodicity for teichmueller}] To start, we make the same observation made in \cite[pp. 236]{Kerkhoff_NielsenRealization}, which we restate here.
+\begin{proof}[of Theorem \ref{thm : periodicity for teichmueller}] To start, we make the same observation made in \cite[pp. 236]{Kerkhoff_NielsenRealization}, which we restate here and which holds for any surface $S$ of negative Euler characteristic.
 Since the function $\ell_c$ is proper by Fact \ref{fact 1 : properness} and $\ell_c$ is a positive function, it realizes a minimum.
 By Fact \ref{fact : convexity}, $\ell_c$ is strictly convex along any earthquake path.
 Since any pair of points in $\teich_L(S)$ can be connected by an earthquake path by Fact \ref{fact 2 : earthquake theorem}, $\ell_c$ attains a unique minimum.
 In particular, the function $\ell_c$ has a unique critical point.
 Therefore, the Hamiltonian flow of $\ell_c$ has a unique fixed point, corresponding to the minimum.\\

-Now we show that every orbit is periodic.
+Now we show that every orbit is periodic, where we need $S$ to be one of the surfaces in the statement of the theorem.
 Let $M$ be a non--empty level set of $\ell_c$ that does not correspond to the fixed point.
 In particular, $M$ is a regular level set and therefore a smooth codimension one submanifold of $\Teich_L(S)$.
 The Hamiltonian flow of $\ell_c$ preserves the level sets of $\ell_c$ (see for example \cite[pp. 99]{IntroSymplTop_McDuffSalamon}).
 Properness of $\ell_c$ implies that $M$ is compact.
 By the fact that $\teich_L(S)$ is two--dimensional by Fact \ref{fact : teich of some surfaces is 2 dim}, $M$ is a compact one--dimensional manifold.
 Therefore $M$ is a topological circle.
 Once again, since $M$ does not contain any fixed points, the Hamiltonian vector field restricted to $M$ is bounded away from zero.
 This implies that the orbit is the whole level set $M$ and is therefore periodic. \end{proof}

 The strategy to prove Theorem \ref{thm Intro : main theorem} is to prove analogous results to Facts \ref{fact : teich of some surfaces is 2 dim}, \ref{fact 1 : properness}, \ref{fact 2 : earthquake theorem} and \ref{fact : convexity} for the symplectic leaves of $\widehat\DefSpace(\pants)$, where $P$ is the pair of pants.
 As mentioned above, a symplectic leaf $\SymLeaf$ of $\widehat\DefSpace(\pants)$ is a two--dimensional manifold (see Lemma \ref{cor : parametrization of symplectic leaf as level sets} for their parameterization).
 Hence, we already have an analogue of Fact \ref{fact : teich of some surfaces is 2 dim}.
 For properness (Fact \ref{fact 1 : properness}), we prove the following.